 - A first aid kit is kept in the compost toilet.

-- Please park in the designated areas only.
-The area adjacent to the Roundhouse is for Disabled parking only.
+- Please park vehicles in the designated areas only.
+The area adjacent to the Roundhouse is for accessible parking only.

 - Please keep the gate closed and locked at all times.

-- Any trees planted should be chosen for potential height (maximum 2m, pruned to 1.7m to allow for annual growth) and positioned so that they will not shade a neighbouring plot.
+- Any trees planted should be chosen for potential height (maximum 2m, pruned to 1.7m to allow for annual growth) and positioned so that they will not shade a neighbouring plot or encroach on communal paths.

 - Plots should be at least 50% cultivated throughout the growing season (April to September and within 3 months of a new tenancy).
 Plots that fall below this level will be given four weeks notice after which their plot will be reallocated.
 Rents will not be reimbursed.

-- Please ensure all weeds are removed from the paths bordering you plot to the north and eastern sides at regular intervals.
+- Please ensure all weeds are removed from the paths bordering your plot to the north and eastern sides at regular intervals.

 - Tools and other potentially harmful items should be kept safely and securely on your plot and not along the paths.